 A related movement is illustrated in Loomes, Brian LANTERN CLOCKS & Their Makers on page 347-48 (Figs 20.21-23); as it seems that most other iron-framed lantern clocks are fitted with brass dials it is most likely that the iron dial on the current lot is a replacement.

 Movement survives in its original configuration however both trains appear to have been re-pinioned (probably in the 18th century).
-The escapement, balance and related potances are more recent restorations as the clock has been reconverted back to balance wheel regulation from anchor and long pendulum.
+The escapement had been reconverted back to balance wheel regulation from anchor and long pendulum some time ago.

 The top and bottom plates appear original although the base is now drilled with additional holes for looping the lines.
 The finials, feet and posts appear old and there is no immediate reason to doubt their originality.
-The diagonals in the sides are not original and are only temporarily fixed in place for support.
+The diagonals in the sides are not original and are only temporary in place for support (if spike hung) and are easily removed (bracket hung).

 £5890.
 Operational and serviced.